TechHacks-Competitive/Hack-n-Go/docs/hacker/vcs-git.md

 By far the most popular VCS out there is Git.
 Git is special that in that it is completely decentralized and follows a branching model, allowing for near-flawless collaboration.

+Guide available in two verions:

+=== "Visual"
+    <iframe width="560" height="315" src="https://www.youtube.com/embed/SWYqp7iY_Tc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+=== "Kinesthetic"
+    > Start your own repo, often times, the best way to learn is by going out and doing it.

+    > Learn from experience, that's how we all did it.
+We didn't have any of those fancy guides on how to start, we sorta knew what to do from trial and error.

+    > Your mission is to create a 'Hello-World' repository on Github and commit and push and pull changes.

 ## Setting up Git

 Git is available on all major platforms (Windows/MacOS/Linux/Unix).